yuhsak/atom-livy/README.md

 ### Settings

 - Endpoints
-	- Livy endpoints by url
+	- Livy endpoints by url (can be specified with multiple values separeted by commas)
 	- `Default` http://localhost:8998

 ### Commands